MSchatzUW/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_subset_ST.rst

         **table: string**
             Table name (each dataset is stored in a table).
 A full list of table names can be found in :ref:`Catalog`.
         **variable: string**
-            Variable short name which directly corresponds to a field name in the table.
-A subset of this variable is returned by this method according to the spatio-temporal cut parameters (below).
-Pass * wild card to retrieve all fields in a table.
+            Variable short name, which directly corresponds to a field name in the table.
+A subset of this variable is returned by this method according to the spatio-temporal cut parameters (below) COMMENT: Not sure what you mean by the previous sentence.
+Pass * wild card to retrieve all fields in a table (See Example 2 below).
 A full list of variable short names can be found in :ref:`Catalog`.
         **dt1: string**
             Start date or datetime.
 This parameter sets the lower bound of the temporal cut.
-            Example values: '2016-05-25' or '2017-12-10 17:25:00'
+            Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **dt2: string**
             End date or datetime.
 This parameter sets the upper bound of the temporal cut.
+Example values: '2016-05-25' or '2017-12-10 17:25:00'.
         **lat1: float**
             Start latitude [degree N].
 This parameter sets the lower bound of the meridional cut.
 Note latitude ranges from -90° to 90°.
         **lat2: float**